People with Disabilities

 The municipalities are responsible for providing support for the individual citizen.
 The municipalities make decisions in social cases based on specific individual assessments of the recipient’s needs and circumstances.
 Furthermore, the district councils decide the level of services in the municipalities, the content of and the extent of the support, within the scope of the legislation.

-The Ministry of Social Affairs and the Interior has the overall responsibility for coordinating the policies regarding disabled people.
+The Ministry for Children and Social Affairs has the overall responsibility for coordinating the policies regarding disabled people.
 But the other ministries share the responsibility for developing the policies.
 Therefore the policy area rests on the principle of sector accountability, meaning that all ministries must consider disability policy aspects when developing policies within their own scopes of responsibility.
-For instance, the Ministry of Employment is responsible for the policies regarding disabled people’s participation on the labour market and the Ministry for Children, Education and Gender Equality is responsible for policies concerning the special support in schools and upper secondary educations.
+For instance, the Ministry of Employment is responsible for the policies regarding disabled people’s participation on the labour market and the Ministry for Education is responsible for policies concerning the special support in schools and upper secondary educations.

-The Ministry of Social Affairs and the Interior is responsible for policy development within the scope of social affairs.
+The Ministry for Children and Social Affairs is responsible for policy development within the scope of social affairs.
 The Ministry is among other things responsible for providing the Minister and the Danish Parliament with the best possible basis for developing an effective social policy regarding disability.